Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation: Probabilistic completeness of : The geometric case

 \section{Probabilistic completeness of \rrt: The geometric case}

 We start by defining useful notation in Subsection~\ref{ssec:geom_prelim} and then proceed to describe \rrt for the geometric case.
 Then, in Subsection~\ref{ssec:geom_pc_proof}, we provide the PC proof.
-We denote the algorithm in this section as \grrt to distinguish from the kinodynamic version.
-The geometric case, where a steering function exists and the dimension of the control space is identical to the dimension of the state space, can be considered as a special case of the more general kinodynamic setting.
-As such, this section can be viewed as an introduction to the more involved non-geometric setting, which is analyzed in the following section.
+We call the algorithm in this section \grrt to distinguish from the kinodynamic version.
+The geometric case, where a steering function exists and the dimension of the control space is identical to the dimension of the state space, can be considered as a special case of the kinodynamic setting.
+Thus, this section can be viewed as an introduction to the more involved kinodynamic setting, which is analyzed in the following section.